TheClimateCorporation/astro-algo/README.md

 The solar position computations implemented in this library are considered low accuracy.
 They account for some effects of nutation with simplifications described in AA Ch.
 25.
-These calculations should be accurate to within 0.01 degrees of /geometric position/, however larger differences may be observed due to atmospheric refraction, which is not accounted for other than the standard values for the effect of atmospheric refraction at the horizon used in the calculation of passage times.
+These calculations should be accurate to within 0.01 degrees of _geometric_ position, however larger differences may be observed due to atmospheric refraction, which is not accounted for other than the standard values for the effect of atmospheric refraction at the horizon used in the calculation of passage times.